Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 2. Flathead Catfish

-The flathead catfish feature a long body and a square, flattened head.
+The flathead catfish features a long body and a square, flattened head.
 The flathead is hard to find as they are solitary.
 They prefer live prey and will put up a serious fight when they are on the hook.

 3. Blue Catfish